blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Hindu Culture.md

 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.
 ## Types of Hinduism
 - Folk Hinduism, based on local traditions and cults of local deities prior to the Vedic Age
-- Shrauta or "Vedic" Hinduism as practised by traditionalist brahmins
+- Shrauta or Vedic ritual-oriented Hinduism as practised by traditionalist brahmins
 - Vedantic Hinduism, including Advaita Vedanta (Smartism), based on the philosophical approach of the Upanishads
 - Yogic Hinduism, especially the sect based on the Yoga Sutras of Patanjali
 - "Dharmic" Hinduism or "daily morality", based on Karma and upon societal norms such as Vivāha (Hindu marriage customs)
-- Bhakti or devotionalist practices
+- Bhakti or Devotionalist practices

 ---
-# ToC
+# Table of Contents
 - Types
 - Ideas
-	- Sampradayas
+	- Sampradaayas
 	- Scriptures
 	- Books
 	- Caste Divisions